 This is a really good question.
 But I have a few ideas.

 So firstly, you have to ask why an open communication standard like OpenTherm was created?
 The simple answer is 'innovation'.
-By having an open communication standard, controls manufacturers could create products that (in theory) could work with any heating appliance using the same open communication standard.
+By having an open communication standard, control manufacturers could create products that (in theory) could work with any heating appliance using the same open communication standard.
 If you look at the Nest Learning Thermostat for instance, this has been a highly innovative product.
-When Nest launched the 3rd Generation of the learning thermostat, it was created to be OpenTherm enabled and works great with the Intergas OpenTherm enabled boilers I've fitted it to.
+When Nest launched the 3rd Generation of the learning thermostat, it was created to be OpenTherm enabled and works with the Intergas OpenTherm enabled boilers I've fitted it to.

 Boiler manufacturers with closed digital connections, such as Worcester's BB/EMS or Valliant's e-BUS can only be switched on and off with a Nest thermostat (using the boilers 230v connection), instead of being dynamically controlled in an efficient way with OpenTherm.
 The only way to run these modulation boilers efficiently, is with the boiler manufacturers own controls.
 However, this is at the cost of innovation and choice.
 If a customer wants a particular thermostat, it really shouldn't affect the boilers efficiency because of this.